brsr/antitile/docs/gco.rst

 The Goldberg-Coxeter (GC) operation can be used to subdivide the faces of a polyhedron or tiling with triangular or square faces.
-Geodesic subdivision is another name for the method on triangular faces; this method can be attributed to Goldberg, Coxeter, Fuller, Caspar, and Klug.
-[Goldberg]_ [Caspar]_ [Coxeter]_ [Brinkmann]_ This method often produces polyhedra with nice geometric qualities, for instance, local symmetry preservation, minimal distortion, etc.
+Geodesic subdivision is another name for the method on triangular faces; this method can be attributed to Goldberg_, Coxeter_, Fuller, or Caspar_ and Klug, depending on whether you're a mathematician or a scientist :) [Hart2012]_ is a good reference for the beginner.
+This method often produces polyhedra with nice geometric qualities, for instance, local symmetry preservation, minimal distortion, etc.

-Strictly, the GC operation defined in e.g. [Deza2015]_ is defined on a planar graph: however, planar graphs are closely related to polyhedra and tilings.
+Strictly, the GC operation defined in e.g. [Deza2004]_ and [Deza2015]_ is defined on a planar graph: however, planar graphs are closely related to polyhedra and tilings.
 Where the literature describes the subdivision of vertices of a planar graph, this program implements the subdivision of faces of a polyhedron or tiling.
 One is (the skeleton of) the dual of the other; also, with polyhedra, it is necessary to consider geometric questions like the exact placement of vertices that aren't an issue with graphs.

 Notation
 --------